How Automation Can Elevate Government Performance

 Next on the agenda for this agency is to add artificial intelligence capabilities to its Digital Workforce.
 This will allow the bots to take disparate information from various sources (say, a form where the last name comes first and another where the name is reversed) to compile an error-free summary record.

-A second example of automation fueling public sector performance improvements is a national security procurement center that must conduct thousands of contractor validations each year.
+The second example of automation fueling public sector performance improvements is a national security procurement center that must conduct thousands of contractor validations each year.
 These checks are essential in order to ensure contractors are appropriately authorized to do business with the federal government.
 However, each check takes an average of two hours for an individual to search multiple databases manually.

 The national security procurement office programmed a Digital Worker to conduct the search on an automated basis.
 Now each contractor check takes two minutes, saving an estimated $29 million in hours repurposed toward higher-value work and producing a return on investment of 14,000%.